Carson3245/doodlebot/README.md

    - Open the **Personality** tab.
    - Adjust the greeting, tone, keywords, conversation style, short reply probability, acknowledgement phrases, and keyword specific responses.
+   - Pick a model provider for the AI replies: keep the default rule-based mode, run a CPU-friendly Hugging Face model (e.g. `Xenova/distilgpt2`), or connect to a local Ollama server (e.g. `tinyllama`).
    - Submit the form to persist the configuration in `data/personality.json`.
 The bot picks up the new settings immediately.

 ### Windows one-click launcher with RAM usage monitor